Skip to content

 How long are the programs?

 Semester exchange programs last for the entirety of the school’s semester depending on when you study (Fall or Spring).
 Because of differences in holidays, some schools have different semesters than just our typical fall and spring dates.
-There are also summer programs that range from 2 weeks to 6 weeks depending on the credits.
+The faculty-led summer programs can range from 2 weeks to 6 weeks depending on the credits and custom semester programs last the duration of the semester.
 Check with your program to see when your potential semester takes place.

 Scholarships